SSPENELOPE/react-weatherapp/README.md

 - Need to implement suggestion hidding when there is an exact match, I see that it can be quite annoying seeing the city name underneath the proper one.

-- The previously viewed list can become really long, will implement a method to limit the size of the list

 ### Contribution/questions
 - For anything regarding this category you can email me at SSEPENLOPE23@gmail.com